Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzSqlDatabaseImportExportStatus.md

 ## SYNTAX

 ```
-Get-AzureRmSqlDatabaseImportExportStatus [-OperationStatusLink] <String>
+Get-AzSqlDatabaseImportExportStatus [-OperationStatusLink] <String> [-DefaultProfile <IAzureContextContainer>]
- [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
+ [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseImportExportStatus** cmdlet gets details of a bacpac file import from a storage account to an Azure SQL Database or an export of an Azure SQL Database as a bacpac file to a storage account.
+The **Get-AzSqlDatabaseImportExportStatus** cmdlet gets details of a bacpac file import from a storage account to an Azure SQL Database or an export of an Azure SQL Database as a bacpac file to a storage account.
 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES

 ### Example 1: Get the import and export status of a SQL database
 ```
-PS C:\>Get-AzureRmSqlDatabaseImportExportStatus -OperationStatusLink "https://management.contoso.com/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resource01/providers/Microsoft.Sql/servers/server01/databases/database01/importExportOperationResults/00000000-000-0000-0000-000000000000?api-version=2014-04-01"
+PS C:\>Get-AzSqlDatabaseImportExportStatus -OperationStatusLink "https://management.contoso.com/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resource01/providers/Microsoft.Sql/servers/server01/databases/database01/importExportOperationResults/00000000-000-0000-0000-000000000000?api-version=2014-04-01"
 OperationStatusLink :
 ErrorMessage        :
 LastModifiedTime    : 4/15/2016 10:16:14 PM